 The new project will allow us to expand beyond our core work of producing and distributing original podcasts using mobile phones.
 We will now be able to include leadership and advocacy training as well as communication and network building with local youth and women’s community associations.
 The aim of the training is centered on building local women’s capacities to advocate for their rights and to use technologies such as Bluetooth to freely transfer health and reproductive rights-based information.

 The project will also build the capacity of local and national media to report more frequently on health issues concerning women and girls, hold local and national governments to account, and promote innovative new media approaches to extend their reach and influence.

 We plan to train 45 community leaders and 75 youth/women’s advocates to deliver five local advocacy campaigns on issues prioritized by the women and girls in their communities – targeting local district health authorities, ward committees, and national ministries in Freetown.
 We anticipate reaching 15,000 women and girls with this rights-based information in one year.

-In addition, 250 local and national decision makers will increase their understanding of local rights based issues affecting women/girls.
+In addition, 250 local and national decision makers will increase their understanding of local rights-based issues affecting women/girls.
 We also anticipate training 40 female journalists from radio, newspapers, television, and new media to increase their understanding of how we at Media Matters for Women use ‘enabling technologies’ like Bluetooth to reach the most isolated women and girls in Sierra Leone.

 We believe this project will significantly enhance our work in Sierra Leone of producing and delivering information on issues of importance to rural women and girls.
-It builds on our many successes in promoting gender equality and the empowerment of poor, vulnerable, and marginalised women and girls living in the most remote communities in Sierra Leone.
+It builds on our many successes in promoting gender equality and the empowerment of poor, vulnerable, and marginalized women and girls living in the most remote communities in Sierra Leone.